photon1503/az-native/demos/03-containers/01-dev-workflow/readme.md

 },
 ```

-Run the DockerDebug configuration and notice that the overrided value for the `MockSetting` is returned.
+Run the DockerDebug configuration and notice that the overridden value for the `MockSetting` is returned.

 `Attach to shell` and use `printenv` to show the variables in the container: